Ad Auctions for LLMs via Retrieval Augmented Generation: Single allocation segment auction

 A slightly more general model would be $q_i^{(t)} = \delta^{(t)} q_i$, where $\delta^{(t)}$ is a segment-wise factor that can capture a user's decreasing propensity to click as the ad is shown in later segments in the output.\footnote{This is analogous to position effects in search advertising auctions~\citep{edelman2007internet,varian2007position}.} Our results extend in a straightforward fashion to monotonically decreasing segment factors, so we omit them for simplicity.

-Our first result is that for the class of independent segment auctions, RAG-based allocation maximizes a new notion of logarithmic social welfare, assuming truthful bidding.
+Our first result is that for the class of independent segment auctions, segment auction maximizes a new notion of logarithmic social welfare assuming truthful bidding, and further satisfies desired properties.
+All the proofs can be found in Appendix~\ref{app:proof}.

-\begin{theorem} Given a query $x$, the segment auction is DSIC, IR,\footnote{One can also easily show that it is Pareto efficient in a sense that no allocation can improve one's payoff without making someone worse off.} and has the maximal logarithmic social welfare (henceforth LSW) among independent segment auctions, where LSW is defined by \footnote{This is slightly different from the well-known notion of Nash social welfare, but can be viewed as a version of weighted Nash social welfare with a certain structure.
-Since weighted Nash social welfare is well known to satisfy several other notion of fairness such as weighted version of proportional fairness and competitive equilibrium from equal income (CEEI), LSW would also guarantee versions of those fairness criteria.
-We provide a detailed discussion in Appendix~\ref{app:fair}.}
+\begin{theorem} \SLcomment{The $x$ notation here is overloaded for both the query and the allocation probability.
+We mention this in Footnote 3 but it's easy to miss, maybe it's worth re-iterating around here.} Given a query $x$, the segment auction is DSIC, IR, Pareto-efficient, and has the maximal logarithmic social welfare (henceforth LSW) among independent segment auctions, where LSW is defined by \footnote{This differs slightly from the well-known Nash social welfare but can be viewed as a version of weighted Nash social welfare with a certain structure.
+Since weighted Nash social welfare satisfies several fairness notions such as weighted proportional fairness and competitive equilibrium from equal income (CEEI), LSW also guarantees versions of these fairness criteria.
+Detailed discussion is provided in Appendix~\ref{app:fair}.}

 \end{theorem}